MA 351: Elementary Linear Algebra

 The best way to review is to read the textbook,

-go over the homework and quiz problems and understand.
+go over and understand the homework and quiz problems.

 NOTATION MATTERS!!!

-No calculator or any electronic devices are allowed (nor needed).
+No calculator or any electronic devices are allowed (or needed).